Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Introduction

-However, in multi-hop wireless networks, the throughput performance of these delay-based schemes has largely been an open problem.
-To the best of our knowledge, there are no prior works that employ delay-based algorithms to address the important issue of throughput-optimal scheduling in multi-hop wireless networks.
-The problem turns out to be far more challenging in the multi-hop scenario due to the following reason.
-In \cite{andrews04}, the key idea in showing throughput optimality of the delay-based MaxWeight scheduler is to exploit the following property: after a finite time, there exists a linear relation between queue lengths and HOL delays, where the ratio is the mean arrival rate.
+\high{It should be noted that even for the multihop wireless networks with fixed routes, the scheduling problem is both important and challenging.
+There are many existing works focusing on such scenarios with fixed routes (see \cite{liuj09,bui11,gupta11} for examples).} \emph{However, in multihop wireless networks, the throughput performance of these delay-based schemes has largely been an open problem.} To the best of our knowledge, \high{even with the assumption of fixed routes,} there are no prior works that employ delay-based algorithms to address the important issue of throughput-optimal scheduling in multihop wireless networks.
+Indeed, the problem becomes much more challenging in the multihop scenario.
+In \cite{andrews04}, the key idea in showing throughput-optimality of the delay-based MaxWeight scheduler is to exploit the following property: after a finite time, there exists a linear relation between queue lengths and HOL delays in the fluid limits (which we formally define in Section~\ref{subsec:fluid}), where the ratio is the mean arrival rate.
 Hence, the delay-based MaxWeight scheme is basically equivalent to its queue-length-based counterpart, and thus achieves the optimal throughput.
-This property holds for the single-hop traffic, since given that the exogenous arrival processes follow the Strong Law of Large Numbers (SLLN) and the fluid limits exist, the arrival processes turn out to be deterministic processes with constant rates in the fluid limit model.
-However, such a linear relation does not necessarily hold for the multi-hop traffic, since the packet arrival rate at a non-source node (or a relay node) is not a constant and depends on the underlying scheduler's dynamics.
-To this end, we investigate delay-based scheduling schemes that achieve the optimal throughput performance in multi-hop wireless networks.
+This property holds for the single-hop traffic.
+Since given that the exogenous arrival processes follow the Strong Law of Large Numbers (SLLN) and the fluid limits exist, the arrival processes are deterministic with constant rates in the fluid limits. \emph{However, such a linear relation does not necessarily hold for the multihop traffic, since at a non-source (or relay) node, the arrival process may not satisfy SLLN and the packet arrival rate may not even be a constant, depending on the underlying scheduler's dynamics. } To this end, we investigate delay-based scheduling schemes that achieve optimal throughput performance in multihop wireless networks.

-Unlike previous delay-based schemes, we view packet delay as a sojourn time in the network, and re-design the delay metric of a queue as the delay difference between the queue's HOL packet and the HOL packet of its previous hop (see Eq.~(\ref{eq:linkd}) for the formal definition).
-Using this new metric, we can establish a linear relation between queue lengths and delays in the fluid limit model.
-Then the linear relation plays the key role in showing that the proposed Delay-based Back-Pressure (D-BP) scheduling scheme is throughput-optimal in multi-hop networks.
+Unlike previous delay-based schemes, we view the packet delay as a sojourn time in the network, and re-design the delay metric of the queue as the sojourn-time difference between the queue's HOL packet and the HOL packet of its previous hop (see Eq.~(\ref{eq:linkd}) for the formal definition).
+Using this new metric, we can establish a linear relation between queue lengths and delays in the fluid limits.
+The linear relation then plays the key role in showing that the proposed Delay-based Back-Pressure (D-BP) scheduling scheme is throughput-optimal in multihop networks.